How to Prepare for Natural Disasters October 30, 2017 – Posted in: Blog

 Preparation: Winter Storm

 Winter storms may be easier to predict than tornados or earthquakes, but that doesn’t make them any less dangerous.
 Before it starts to get cold, take the time to winterize your vehicle and get your emergency plan in place.
-Radio or weather stations will be your best source of information.
+Radio or weather stations will be your source of information.

 In case of power loss, ensure that you have alternative heat sources and that these are in good working order.
 Keep your home’s water running at a trickle to keep the pipes from freezing.
 Finally, dress in several layers of warm lightweight clothing so you can adjust as needed to stay warm or cool.
-Waterproof boots can also help keep your feet warm and dry.
+Waterproof boots can also keep your feet warm and dry.

 During the storm, stay inside as much as possible and make sure you eat regularly and stay hydrated.
 If you’re using a generator, do everything you can to conserve fuel by covering windows at night, closing off unused rooms and keeping your thermostat as low as possible.